intel/rohd-hcl/doc/components/multiplier.md

 An additional kind of abstract module provided is a `MultiplyAccumulate` module which multiplies two numbers represented as two `Logic`s and adds the result to a third `Logic` with width equal to the sum of the widths of the main inputs.
+Similar to the `Multiplier`, the signs of the operands are either fixed by a parameter, or runtime selectable, e.g.:   `signedMultiplicand` or `selectSignedMultiplicand`.
+The output of the multiply-accumulate also has a signal telling us if the result is to be treated as signed.

-We have a high-performance implementation:
+We have a
+high-performance implementation:

 - [Compression Tree Multiply Accumulate](#compression-tree-multiply-accumulate)